jcvalino/react-geek-form/readme.md

 What is **ctx** object ?

 Basically it is the same object that the "`useForm`" hook returns (click [here](https://react-hook-form.com/docs/useform) to know more) but with one addition, that is **`setFormConfigs`**.
 What is setFormConfigs for? ... ... ...
 You've guest it right!
-It is the function we use to pass the config behind the scene to `useForm(<configs>)` but with one deduction, you can't pass the "resolver" property since we've already passed it in createForm's zodSchema.
+It is the function we use to pass the config behind the scene to `useForm(<configs>)`.

 ### createGeekFormIntance